rajrathi/rajrathi/README.md

 # About Me :writing_hand:

 I am Rajeshwar Rathi, a programmer and student at LJMU, London enrolled for MS in Data Science.
 I am deeply passionate about Machine Learning, Deep Learinig and Computer Vision.
-Other than this I also love to do coding for solving problems using DSA.
+Other than this I love to do competitive programming.
+I aim to do research in Machine Learning which will help to solve the real-world challenges and help society fuction better.